gavinsteinhoff/HKC/README.md

 ## Setup

 The bot must be setup first.
-The commmand, `/guild update` contains all the info that can be updated.
+The command, `/guild update` contains all the info that can be updated.

 The moderation will need the log channel setup to work.